A Complete Review of the Top 5 Currencies in the World

 • Swedish krone.
 This is one of the currencies that constitute the dollar index.

 • Chinese yuan.
-While China is the second-biggest economy in the world, its currency is not very popular.
+While China is the second-biggest economy in the world, its currency is not very strong.

 • Bitcoin.
-BTC is an international currency that can be used to do transactions.
+BTC is an international crypto currency that can be used to do for transactions and investment.

 Summary on Top 5 Currencies in the World